JoseRoca/AfxNova/docs/Windows GUI /Windows Procedures.md

 Retrieves the path of the executable file that created the specified window.

 ```
-FUNCTION AfxGetPathFromWindowHandle (BYVAL hwnd AS HWND) AS CWSTR
+FUNCTION AfxGetPathFromWindowHandle (BYVAL hwnd AS HWND) AS DWSTRING
 ```

 | Parameter  | Description |